-It is found in large amounts in vegetable oils, but also in small amounts in various other foods.
+It is found in large amounts in vegetable oils and small parts in various other foods.

 The difference between the AL shapes is that the double bonds (seen as a double line in the image) are arranged differently, but it is important to note that something as tiny as this can make a big difference in our cells.

-So basically AL is a type of polyunsaturated fatty acid, with cis and trans double bonds.
-In other words, AL is technically a trans fat, but it is a natural type of trans fat found in many healthy foods.
+So basically, AL is a polyunsaturated fatty acid with cis and trans double bonds.
+In other words, AL is technically trans fat, but it is a natural type of trans fat found in many healthy foods.

 Numerous studies show that industrial trans fats are harmful, while trans fats found naturally in animal foods are not.

 LA’s primary dietary sources are ruminant animal feeds, such as cows, goats, and sheep.

 The total amount of AL in these foods varies greatly depending on what the animals ate.

 Most people already get some LA from their diet; the average intake in the US is about 151 mg per day for women and 212 mg for men.